-The BMA (British Medical Association) is the professional organisation representing doctors in all branches of medicine in the UK.
-The Ethics section of its site (to be found via the “Employment and career advice” tab) has various BMA reports, guidelines, discussion papers and other publications concerning medical law and ethics.
+The BMA (British Medical Association) is a professional organisation and trade union representing doctors in all branches of medicine in the UK.
+The Ethics section of its site (to be found via the “Advice and support” tab) has various BMA reports, guidelines, discussion papers and other publications concerning medical law and ethics.

 The BMJ (formerly British Medical Journal) is an editorially independent journal published weekly by a subsidiary of the British Medical Association (BMA).
 Its web site provides abstracts and full text of all articles since publication began (1840), searchable by author, word(s) in title or abstract, or word(s) anywhere in article.
 Not all content is free: access to some material, particularly the more recent, is restricted to subscribers.

 An Inquiry Panel, chaired by Professor Ian Kennedy, was appointed in June 1998 to inquire into children’s heart surgery at Bristol Royal Infirmary from 1984 to 1985.
 Information and documentation on the site, now archived by the National Archives, includes evidence, the interim report of May 2000, and the final report published July 2001.

 The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners, a map of coroner area boundaries, and a searchable database of local coroners’ offices, with names, addresses and other contact details.

 The Faculty of Forensic and Legal Medicine (FFLM) of the Royal College of Physicians of London was established in 2006 to develop and maintain good practice in forensic and legal medicine.
 It provides information, advice and guidance on various medico-legal matters.
 It acquired the assets of the defunct Association of Forensic Physicians (formerly the Association of Police Surgeons), and documents in the site’s Publications section include many originally issued by the AFP and the APS.